 - 1. On the Cisco TMSXE server, go to Control Panel. - 2.
 Select Programs and Features. - 3.
 Right-click on "Cisco TMSXE" and select Change.

-This starts the installer and allows you to change your installation. - Follow all instructions provided by the installer and opt to include Cisco TMS Booking Service.
-When the installation is complete, a virtual directory called TMSService will be available under Default Web Site in IIS.
+This starts the installer and allows you to change your installation.

+4. Follow all instructions provided by the installer and opt to include Cisco TMS Booking Service.

+When the installation is complete, a virtual directory called TMSService will be available under Default Web Site in IIS .

 Note that installing the Booking Service forces a restart of IIS.
-This will affect Cisco TMS if the two are colocated, although this is only recommended for small deployments, see Best practices for all deployments [p.17].
+This will affect Cisco TMS if the two are co-located, although this is only recommended for small deployments, see Best Practices for all Deployments, page 18.